Creating a Group Profile

 Run profiles in parallel: By default, the profiles in a group are run in the order you provide, from first to last.
 The next profile is started once the previous one finishes.
 You can choose to have all the profiles in a group run at the same time by enabling this option.
 It is not recommended you select this option because it will probably increase the time taken to run the profiles and overload your computer, drive, network, memory, etc. Note that if your group contains other groups then the group will be run serially and not in parallel.

-Additional settings are available when choosing the "Expert" options from the Options drop down menu or by going to the Expert settings page:
+Additional settings are available when choosing the Expert options from the either the burger menu at the top-left of the menu, or by clicking the Expert button on the left: